 Did you know that 65% of neurological development (development of the brain and nerve system) occurs in your child’s first year of life and that 90% of the stimulation to the brain comes from movement of the spine?
 Proper neurologic development and primitive reflex integration happens naturally through movement.
 Which is great because that means we don’t have to teach our babies how to move, we just have to provide them the right environment.
 Since humans are hard-wired for movement, activities such as tummy time, activity mats, baby wearing and free time to play and explore on the floor provides ample chance for balanced movement and development of your child’s brain and nerve system.
 The milestones during the first year of life help us as parents and professionals monitor the progress of brain development.
 Some of these include rolling, crawling, walking, cooing, eye contact, grabbing for toys, and head control.
 With a spine that is free from tension, the body moves in a balanced way using both arms and legs, turning their head in both directions and the muscles have a good quality of strength.
-When there is a restriction in movement of the spine, compensations can show up and contribute to delayed milestones, preferred head rotation leading to a flat spot or trouble feeding, dislike of tummy time or an unsettled baby.
+When there is a restriction in movement of the spine, compensations can show up and contribute to delayed milestones, preferred head rotation leading to a flat spot, dislike of tummy time or an unsettled baby.

 When you are playing or interacting with your baby, it is important to observe how they move their body.
 For instance, does your bub:

 *Turn their head equally both directions or do they have a head preference looking more to one side or a tendency to tilt their head or body to one side

 *Move and reach for toys with both hands equally and once they are 6 months are they passing the toys from hand to hand.

 *Do they actively lift their head on tummy time and look around.
 At 3 months your bub can support themselves on their forearms and at 6 months they start to push up onto their hands.